Technology

 Recommended file structure

-Simple technology files with very few layers can be define in a single Python file.
+Simple technology files can be entirely defined in a tech.yaml

-However, we recommend that you use the file structure that is used in the si\_fab
+Not all features are currently supported in the YAML file however, so we recommend that you use the file structure that is used in the si_fab

 You could for instance just start by copying it completely and make changes gradually.